 Hypnotherapy is an alternative form of psychotherapy that can be applied to a very wide range of problems and is available with Joan.

 Free Initial Consultations for the Fear of Enclosed Spaces

-We offer all prospective clients a FREE initial consultation to discuss your Fear of Enclosed Spaces prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Claustrophobia problems prior to commencing any psychotherapy programmes.

 During this consultation we will discuss the various solutions that are available to you and make a considered recommendation based on your individual personal circumstances.

 We recognise the importance of the therapy relationship in helping people to bring about effective change, so it is important to meet (either face-to-face or online) before deciding to follow a course of psychotherapy.

 Our policy is to help people make a fully balanced & considered decision about undertaking work with us, including both the financial and personal implications.

 Our 10 session course of Cognitive Behavioural Therapy is clinically proven to be effective across a range of different psychological problems.

 Using an online learning platform, it is available with 2, 5 or 10 sessions of clinical support either face-to-face in the Wombourne offices, or using Zoom video facilities.

 It can also be taken as a self help CBT course that will teach you the fundamental tools and techniques used throughout the mental health profession.